Sumoud: Voices and Images of the Ramallah Friends School

 Patricia Edwards-Konic (author) and Max Carter (editor)

-Enduring Hope explores the impact of the Ramallah Friends Schools on students, alumni, teachers, staff, parents, the community, the Religious Society of Friends, and the wider world through first-person interviews and testimonies.
-After reading this book, you will know why Ramallah Friends Schools are referred to as the best schools in Palestine.
+Enduring Hope explores the impact of Ramallah Friends School on students, alumni, teachers, staff, parents, the community, the Religious Society of Friends, and the wider world through first-person interviews and testimonies.
+After reading this book, you will know why Ramallah Friends School is referred to as the best school in Palestine.

 This book was published by the Ramallah Friends School in celebration of the Friends Girls School (now the Lower School) Centennial, commmemorating a 100 years of acheivement, growth, and development of Palestinian women and their important leadership role within the community.

 The book is now available in our online archives, at this link.